North York Central Library: History

-Now part of the larger Toronto Public Library system, the first stand-alone facility for the North York Public Library was constructed on Yonge Street at Park Home Avenue in 1959.
-The Gladys Allison Building (named after the first chair of the Library Board) acted as a central library for all of North York.
+Now part of the larger Toronto Public Library system, the first stand-alone facility for the North York Public Library was constructed on Yonge Street at Park Home Avenue in 1959, replacing the Memorial Community Hall Library, which was opened in 1950.
+The Gladys Allison Building (named after the first chair of the Library Board Gladys Allison (1901-1979)) acted as a central library for all of North York.
 It served as the library until its closure on October 5, 1985, as a new branch was being built to replace it.
 A support branch, Central-on-Sheppard, opened to serve the community during the transition period between the closure and the opening of the new central library.

 The new North York Central Library, along with the North York City Centre twin-tower office/hotel/retail complex where it is housed, opened on May 13, 1987.
-It was designed by Moriyama and Teshima Architects and is characterised by its seven-storey atrium.
+It was designed by Moriyama and Teshima Architects, developed by the Avro Group, and is characterised by its seven-storey atrium.

 On November 24, 2016, the Toronto Public Library announced that the branch would be closed until early 2017 for renovations.
 The last day of service for the branch was December 4.
 In February 2017, it was announced that the library would remain closed for the remainder of the year to complete more renovation work.
-The first two floors of the main library re-opened to the public in summer 2018, with the rest of the floors being reopened in phases.
-While the branch is closed, the library has opened a temporary pop-up location in the concourse level of the adjacent mall.
+The first two floors of the main library reopened to the public in summer 2018, with the rest of the floors being reopened in phases.
+During the closure, the library opened a temporary pop-up location in the concourse level of the adjacent mall.